nativefier/nativefier/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I looked at `nativefier --help` and https://github.com/jiahaog/nativefier/blob/master/docs/api.md
 - [ ] I searched existing open & closed issues.
 Yes, my bug is new.
+- [ ] I'm using the latest version available at https://github.com/jiahaog/nativefier/releases

 **Steps to reproduce**
 Give your ***full*** nativefier command, with the ***`--verbose` flag***, on a ***public*** site: